saciestudio/courses-intro-portfolio-analysis/scripts/chapter3_script.md

 ***

 The first matrix that we use is the matrix of portfolio weights.
-So, we have N assets.
-This means that we also have N portfolio weights: w1, w2, up to wN.
+We have N assets and thus N portfolio weights: w1, w2, up to wN.
 We will stack them into a column-matrix of dimension N times 1 and call this the matrix w.

 ***

 The next matrix we use is the matrix of asset returns.

-For each of the assets, we have a return, that we denote as R1, R2,…RN.
+For each of the assets, we have a return, that we denote as R1, R2 up to RN.
 Again these returns can be stacked into a column-matrix of dimension N times 1, that I call R.

 ***

-For each asset return, we also have an expected return.
+For each asset, we also have an expected return.
 I will denote them as mu_i.
 So mu_1 is the expected return of asset 1, mu_2 is the expected return of asset 2, and so on.
 Stacking the N expected returns into the column matrix mu gives us the matrix of expected returns mu.

 ***
 Last, but not least, there is the covariance matrix.

-For each of the assets, we have the variance of their return, which I denote by sigma square.
-We have N assets, and thus N variances sigma^2_i.
+For each of the assets, we have the variance of their return, which I denote by sigma square i.

 For each pair of asset returns i and j, we have a covariance, which i denote by sigma_ij.